zacjones93/egghead-instructor-101-guide/03-creating-courses/create-courses.md

 ## Recording the Course

 With the prep you've done above, a lot of the hard work is done for creating a course.
 You can iterate on paper and build a solid curriculmn that will be useful for thousands of developers for years to come.
-Once your proposal has been approved, you can start recording the lessons and uploading them as you finished.
+Once your proposal has been reviewed and approved, you can start recording the lessons and uploading them as you finished.

-It isn't required that you record and finish all of the lessons in a specific period of time.
-It can take quite some time to create a full course, so just get them done as you can.

-You can read [the section on creating lessons](/02-creating-lessons/create-lessons.md) to get more details on that.
+If you haven't, we recommend you read [the section on creating lessons](/02-creating-lessons/create-lessons.md) to get more details on recording screencasts.
+A course is a series of lessons, recorded one by one.
+It's like stacking bricks.

-##